Mainfreight: Mainfreight Australia

+The company partnered with agents and third parties to provide any coverage into Northern Territory, Tasmania, and most rural areas of Australia.

 Mainfreight International

 Mainfreight International was Mainfreight's first international sea and airfreight business and was started in 1984 by Bruce Plested's brother Gerald.
 They established agencies in the early days with Australian, Pacific Island and United States freight forwarders and the established agents in most major trading partner countries of New Zealand.

-Mainfreight USA
+Mainfreight Americas (USA)

-Mainfreight has international operations in the United States through CaroTrans International and most recently Mainfreight International businesses after the 2007 acquisition of Target Logistics, in Asia (nine branches in China, one each in Taiwan, Singapore and Hong Kong).
-In 2007, Mainfreight acquired Target Logistics, a United States based forwarder with 34 offices, and an extensive agent network.
-In 2008, the United States locations were re-branded as Mainfreight USA.
+Mainfreight started operating in the United States after its purchase of CaroTrans International in 1999 and expanded in 2007 from the acquisition of Target Logistics.

+In 2008, 34 United States locations were re-branded as Mainfreight USA.
+The Mainfreight Americas network has grown now to having 79 branches located throughout Canada, Mexico, United States, and Chile.
+In 2023 the Mainfreight USA transportation sector set a new milestone by obtaining their Motor Carrier Authority license leading them to expand their LTL (Less-than-Truckload) ground shipping operations.

 Mainfreight Asia

 After the full acquisition that took place August 2007, Mainfreight Asia quickly gained momentum in the Air and Ocean sector, driving business in China and Southeast Asia.
 With well-established locations that include China, Hong Kong, Taiwan, Malaysia, Thailand, Vietnam, Singapore, Japan and Korea, the Mainfreight global network continues to expand year over year.
 Mainfreight’s newest regions, Asia, Europe and The Americas (spanning from Canada to South America), are expected to grow exponentially as the world trade shifts towards other developing countries.